stanfordjournalism/stanford-progj-2021/projects/sf_data_analysis.md

 ### Generate an idea

-Form into groups of up to 4 students (it's also fine to work individually).
+Form a team with one classmate (it's also fine to work individually).

-As a group, discuss and identify a **well-formed** [story question](#develop-a-story-idea) that can be explored using data from [DataSF.org][].
+As a team, discuss and identify a **well-formed** [story question](#develop-a-story-idea) that can be explored using data from [DataSF.org][].
 Remember, a well-focused question is **quantifiable.**

+As part of the process, you will need to identify one or more data sets that could be used to help explore your story question.
+This should include a review of the data itself to identify which fields would allow you to explore the given question.

 ### Assess and plan

 The goals for this phase are to:

-* Identify and assess the usability of the overall data set and key data fields, i.e. fields from the data set identified in [Phase 0](#phase-0) that will help address the story question.
+* Identify and assess the usability of the overall data set and key data fields, i.e. fields from the data set identified that will help address the story question.
 * Get a rough sense of any potential technical roadblocks.
 * Lay out a plan of attack for the analysis/visualization.